 Instructor: Andy MacDonald

 Need more information?
-Attend our open house on September 14th or get in touch.
+Attend our informational meeting on January 11th or get in touch.

 We recommend this class if you didn’t recently begin your studies of French in one of our introductory classes but studied French in school (middle school, high school, sometimes a year in college).
 You are what we call a “Faux-Beginner”.
 You are not beginning from scratch, but your foundation feels shaky.